 5. Pour the chicken stock into a sturdy, 9 x 13-inch roasting pan.
 Add the onion, carrots, and celery.
 Add the reserved turkey neck, giblets, and wing tips.
 Place the turkey, breast side down, in the roasting pan.

 6. Place the roasting pan in the center of the cooking grate.
 Position the pan so the turkey legs face the charcoal.
 Drain, then add 2 wood chunks or 2 handfuls of wood chips to the charcoal.
 Cook the turkey over indirect low heat (300˚F to 350˚F), with the lid closed, for 1 hour.
+Use your Weber Connect Smart Grilling Hub to monitor the turkey's temperature.

 7. After 1 hour, to maintain the heat, add 10 to 12 unlit charcoal briquettes to the lit charcoal, using long-handled tongs to tuck the unlit charcoal between the lit charcoal.
 Drain and add the remaining wood chunks or chips to the charcoal.
 Carefully turn the turkey over in the pan so the breast faces up.
 Continue to cook the turkey over indirect low heat, with the lid closed, for a second hour.